 recovery for people of color and underserved communities in the San

 Innovate-Up is a public-private partnership between the County of San Diego and the University of San Diego to help entrepreneurs start-up and scale-up their businesses.
 Supervisor Fletcher brokered the partnership to help activate talent in the District 4 neighborhoods of Chollas, City Heights, Encanto, Linda Vista, Rolando Park and Redwood Village.
 Learn more at www.Innovate-Up.com

 Jay’s Program is an inclusive employment program at the County of San Diego for people with disabilities.
-Supervisor Fletcher’s inspiration for the program is Raymond G. Bariuan – but everyone calls him Jay!
+Chair Fletcher’s inspiration for the program is Raymond G. Bariuan – but everyone calls him Jay!
 Jay has autism and was one of Supervisor Fletcher’s first hires when he was in the California State Assembly.
 Jay has worked with the Supervisor in many different places over the years, and is currently at the County.
 Jay is an integral part of our Team Fletcher and does data entry, clerical work, and always puts a smile on the team's face.

 Clean Air for All